tomyahu/PicartoAlertBoxApp/README.md

 The file testMain.py prints new followers and subscribers on the comand line.

 To use this you must have the following things installed:
-* Python 2.7.11
+* Python 2.7.11 at least (I guess, I havent tried with older versions)
 * pygame (the python module)
 * Requests (the python module)

 First go to https://docs.picarto.tv/api/ and authorize the Picarto.TV API Documentation to see your public and private data.

-After that go back to https://docs.picarto.tv/api/ and make a query of whatever you want, like \categories, where it says curl should be something like this:
+After that go back to https://docs.picarto.tv/api/ and make a query of whatever you want, like \categories.
+Where it says curl should be something like this:

 ```
 curl -X GET --header 'Accept: application/json' --header 'Authorization: Bearer AAAAAAAAAAAAAAAAAAAAAAAA' 'https://api.picarto.tv/v1/categories'